PTsolvers/SphericalStokes/README.md

 # SphericalStokes

-Stokes flow in spherical coordinates
+Stokes flow in spherical, cylindrical and Cartesian coordinates.